 As I cranked and waited, it never occurred to me that the true nature of this nursery rhyme is about the corrosive nature of endless debt.
 But in order for most commoners to afford rice and treacle (syrup), they sometimes had to pop (pawn) their Sunday best weasel (suit coat).
 Hopefully, they would have enough money by Saturday to buy their outfit back.
 They just had to avoid the next stanza.

-The Eagle was an actual pub and going in and out of it was a sure-fire way to not save any money.
-But it was in the Eagle or any English pub where most of these nursery rhymes were first born, first as thoughts, then little ditties mulled over between pints of ale, the muttering sometimes became spewing, then Pop!
+The Eagle was an actual pub and going in and out of it was a sure-fire way to not save money.
+But it was being in the Eagle or any English pub where most nursery rhymes were born, first as thoughts, then little ditties mulled over between Jack and Jills of ale, then Pop!
 A couplet finds a friend.
 So dark.
 So dire.
-So randy.
-These rhymes were probably the brightest part of the day for those sitting on a stool with half a pint and no coat, not wanting to go home, laying low in a dimly lit pub for to be out in the streets in the middle of the day would involve running into a church asking, “Where’s my money?”
+These rhymes were probably the brightest part of the day for those sitting on a stool, not wanting to go home, laying low in the dim light, for to be out in the streets in the middle of the day might involve running into a church asking, “Where’s my money?”

 The first time I heard his song was as a lullaby, sung by Holly Hunter to the recently kidnapped Nathan Junior in Raising Arizona.
-Later it was Art Garfunkel’s rendition.
+Then I heard Art Garfunkel’s rendition.

 I’ll admit it.
 I liked this song.
-I liked the song so much I decided to commit the lyrics to memory so I could sing the ballad on my own.
+I liked the song so much I decided to commit the lyrics to memory.
 And as I began singing, I kept asking, “What are these words coming out of my mouth?”

-How does a sweet lullaby turn into murder?
+How does a sweet lullaby turn into a homicide?
 Was the death accidental?

 No, the singer most definitely wanted his true love dead.
 But why?

 I mentioned earlier that most nursery rhymes took their first steps in an English pub.
-I also believe that most hare-brain schemes are hatched by those who had one too many Jack and Jills.
-It’s as if the whole plot of this ballad was discussed between a father and son in the dark recesses of the pub with the father no longer in control of any rational thought and the son not quite knowing enough to understand that it’s all blarney.
+I also believe that most hare-brain schemes are hatched by those who had one too many drinks.
+Was the whole plot of this ballad discussed between a father and son in the dark recesses of the pub with the father no longer in control of any rational thought and the son not quite knowing enough to understand that it’s all blarney?

 Pa: The particulars?

-Son: You know I wouldn’t do so Pa.
-It’s… I think… Just maybe we’ve been spending too much time on these stools thinking how nice it would be to make some money that we haven’t really thought everything through.
+SON: You know I wouldn’t.
+It’s… I think… Maybe we’ve been spending too much time on these stools thinking how nice it would be to make some money that we haven’t thought through everything.

-Pa: There’s nothing to think though.
+PA: There’s nothing to think about.
 You’re either man enough to do this thing or you’re not.
 Oh, my boy, we are going to be rich.
 I wish you could see it?

 Pa: Where are you going, lad?

-Pa: Grand idea!
+PA: Grand idea!
 Be sure to say hi to McGillis.
-I’m into him for two months’ wages.
+I’m into him for two months’ rent.
 And what about Halloran?
 Do you have his money?